Academic Rules and Procedures

 - Students taking intensive English courses are not subject to the normal probation rules.
-However, students may not stay in intensive English courses more than a total of two regular semesters and one summer, after which they must leave the university.
-They can come back only after passing the EEE or TOEFL.
+However, students may not stay in intensive English courses for more than a total of two regular semesters and one summer, after which they must leave the university.
+They may come back only after passing the EEE or TOEFL.

-- A student on probation is advised to repeat courses in which he/she received a grade of F or D, as soon as possible, and may not carry more than 13 credits in a semester.
+- A student on probation is advised to repeat courses in which he/she received a grade of F or D as soon as possible, and may not carry more than 13 credits in a semester.

 2. Departmental Probation